Dear Proud Parents,

 Alternatively, the whole family can go on a special picnic for breakfast.

 Don’t let the treats stop with breakfast!
-Either let the kids give Mom a special massage, or make an appointment with a professional massage therapist or beautician later the day.
+Either let the kids give Mom a special message, or make an appointment with a professional massage therapist or beautician later the day.
 Or do both – she will feel so pampered!
 Also, while the professionals are at it, why not let her hair and make-up be done right after the massage or facial too?
 This way, she will be prepared to go out for a special meal in her honor.
 She will feel so appreciated!

 Here are other ways to pamper her: